Automate your postcards with a recurring campaign. Choose a schedule and audience, set a budget, and we’ll take care of the rest.

 Here are some things to know before you begin this process.

 - Make sure you’re familiar with how postcards work in Mailchimp, including pricing and delivery estimates.
 To learn more, check out About Postcards.

 - For GDPR compliance, you'll want to create and send to segments that only include contacts who have consented to direct mail.

-- Postcards do not support merge tags at this time.
+- Postcards do not support inserting merge tags.

-- Security and nonprofit discounts do not apply to postcards at this time.
+- Discounts and promotions do not apply to postcards at this time.